-When I was a kid, one day my father, who was then working with postal department of India, explained about the planned usage of computers in his department.
-He was not able to comprehend the idea of a machine replacing his work (sorting mails based on address and group them in different bags) and was worried about learning this new thing, downsizing etc. Come 2017, in his 70s, he is on a smartphone now doing video calls with his grandchildren.
+When I was a kid, one day my father, who was then working with the postal department of India, explained about the planned usage of computers in his department.
+He was not able to comprehend the idea of a machine replacing his work (sorting emails based on the address and group them in different bags) and was worried about learning this new thing, downsizing, etc. Come 2017, in his 70s, he is on a smartphone now doing video calls with his grandchildren.

 The trends are changing so fast and at times I used to think that no one can afford to miss the trends in technology – be it a common man or business houses.
 Some of the trends that have crossed us already in the near past are: